 Not only did the Crown fail to prove actual deprivation, but also, based on the evidence just reviewed, it failed to prove that there was a risk of deprivation.
 The government got what it bargained for.
 The evidence did not support a finding that through any dishonest actions of Microtime, Ms. Graham, Mr. Forgie, or Mr. Cassandra, the government was put at risk of being deprived of public money.

-While the other three individuals who were party to the bid-rigging scheme were successfully prosecuted, the case against the defendant was ultimately dismissed for lack of financial harm to the government.
+While the three other individuals who were party to the bid-rigging scheme were successfully prosecuted, the case against the defendant was ultimately dismissed for lack of financial harm to the government.
 As this case study illustrates, while unfairly manipulating a bidding process can attract civil claims by losing bidders, that conduct can also give rise to criminal charges against those individuals who are involved in rigging bidding processes.
 Purchasing institutions should therefore establish clear policies, practices, and training programs to guard against these civil and criminal risks.